Lazar of Serbia: Under Serbian rulers

 In a medieval state with a strong link between the State and the Church, as in Moravian Serbia, a canonization was not only an ecclesiastical act.
 It also had a social significance.
 After two centuries of rule of the Nemanjić dynasty, most members of which were canonized, Lazar was the first lay person to be recognized as a saint.
 During his lifetime, he had achieved considerable prestige as the major lord on the territory of the former Serbian Empire.
 The Church saw him as the only ruler worthy and capable of succeeding the Nemanjićs and restoring their state.
 His death was seen as a turning point in Serbian history.
 The aftermath of the Battle of Kosovo was felt in Serbia almost immediately, although more significant in the long run was the Battle of Marica eighteen years earlier, as the defeat of the Mrnjavčević brothers in it opened up the Balkans to the Turks.

 Lazar is celebrated as a saint and martyr in ten cultic writings composed in Serbia between 1389 and 1420; nine of them could be dated closer to the former year than to the latter.
 These writings were the principal means of spreading the cult of Saint Lazar, and most of them were used in liturgy on his feast day.
 The Encomium of Prince Lazar by nun Jefimija is considered to have the highest literary quality of the ten texts.
 Nun Jefimija (whose secular name was Jelena) was a relative of Princess Milica, and the widow of Jovan Uglješa Mrnjavčević.
 After his death she lived on with Milica and Lazar.
 Jefimija embroidered her Encomium with a gilded thread on the silken shroud covering Lazar's relics.
+Andonije Rafail Epaktit, a Serbian of Greek origin, wrote Slovo o svetom knezu Lazaru ("Homage to St. Prince Lazar") in 1419 or 1420.
 Stefan Lazarević is regarded as the author of the text carved on a marble pillar that was erected at the site of the Battle of Kosovo.
 The pillar was destroyed by the Ottomans, but the text is preserved in a 16th-century manuscript.
 Patriarch Danilo III wrote Narration about Prince Lazar around the time of the translation of Lazar's relics.
 It is regarded as historically the most informative of the ten writings, though it is a synthesis of hagiography, eulogy, and homily.
 The prince is celebrated not only as a martyr, but also as a warrior.
 The patriarch wrote that the Battle of Kosovo ended when both sides became exhausted; both the Serbs and the Turks suffered heavy losses.
 The central part of Narration is the patriarch's version of Lazar's speech to Serbian warriors before the battle: